denten-books/plain-text/0-intro.md

 The word processor, the operating system, and the electronic book are some of the sites that stage the encounter between literary theory and practice today.
 In *Plain Text* I introduce a method of computational poetics, which is a form of textual analysis strongly influenced by materialist critique.
-Where "distant reading" and cultural analytics perceive patterns across large-scale copora, computational poetics breaks textuality down into its minute constituent components.
+Where "distant reading" and cultural analytics perceive patterns across large-scale corpora, computational poetics breaks textuality down into its minute constituent components.
 It is at this scale that I find readers and writers becoming fundamentally alienated from the immediate material contexts of knowledge production.
 Mine is not however a post-human materialism of the kind that privileges an object's point of view.
 On the contrary, the book aims to remove the aura of fetishism that attaches itself to literary--computational artifacts and to complex systems that mediate the textual encounter.
+That is not to say that epistemic things can ever become wholly known or fully transparent.
+But neither should they remain forever out of reach.
+We must insist on entering them into a dialectic, by which our ideals align with our technological choices.

 The reverse engineering of literary devices reveals that not all texts are created equal.
 In print, traditional distinctions between form and content lie